Home

 Two different outcomes indicate ball joint wear:

 1. Once that’s done, the mechanic will remove the tires to access the suspension system.
-They’ll visually inspect the ball joints for:
+They’ll conduct a visual inspection of the ball joints to look for:

-Once all the tests and inspections are done, the mechanic can finally replace the faulty ball joint
+Finally, the mechanic will replace the faulty ball joint

 Note: A ball joint replacement typically involves replacing ball joints on both the left and right sides.
-Because when one side is showing signs of wear, the other side is usually not far behind.
+That’s because when one side shows signs of wear, the other is usually not far behind.

 Still have concerns about your car’s ball joints?